alexsander-projects/rust-zip/readme.md

 ## Performance

-- The compression and decompression speed where roughly 3 times faster than 7zip for the Zstd algorithm, where text files were compressed.
+- The compression and decompression speed where roughly 10 times faster than 7zip for the Zstd algorithm, where text files were compressed.
 The file size was roughly the same.
+- Roughly 10 times faster for the Zstd algorithm, where image files were compressed.
+- Roughly 3 times faster for the Zstd algorithm, where json files were compressed.